patrickvankann/rxmqtt/README.md

 The main interface is `ObservableMqttClient`, which can be used to connect, publish and subscribe to a broker in a reactive way.

+## API Changes in 1.2.0
+In previous versions, the same `MqttMessage` class was used for both publishing and subscribing.
+However, some of the fields in a message received by a subscriber are not needed by a publisher - specifically, the message id.
+Message identifier is set by the underlying MQTT server, not the publishing client.

+Additionally, the topic that the message was received on is useful to a subscriber but redundant for a publisher.

+Hence `MqttMessage` is now split into sub-interfaces: `PublishMessage` and `SubscribeMessage`.
+Only `SubscribeMessage` requires a message id or topic.

 ## API Changes in 1.1.0
 In the 1.0.x branch, all of the `ObservableMqttClient` methods returned an [`Observable<T>`](http://reactivex.io/RxJava/1.x/javadoc/rx/Observable.html).
 This was not ideal as some did not return any data (e.g. `Observable<Void>`) or returned just a single value (e.g `Observable<PublishToken>`).